Instagram and the square format

 Created by Kevin Systrom and Mike Krieger, Instagram was launched in October 2010 as a free mobile app.
 With 300 million active users today, it has grown rapidly.
 In direct competition with Instagram is Snapchat, which has 100 million daily active users.
 The recent news going around is: Instagram loses square format.
 Why did they choose to do this now?

-Losing the square format restriction will encourage many users to be even more active on Instagram and others who may have completely abandoned Instagram, to return.
+Losing the square format restriction will encourage many users to be even more active on Instagram and others who may have completely abandoned Instagram, to return, and maybe even gain instagram followers on their accounts by being able to get more of the picture in the post.
 There were entire apps dedicated to sizing your images before uploading.
 Instead of having to use third party software to crop your images to rectangles you can now do it directly from Instagram.
 According to Instagram, more than 20% of images uploaded aren’t in the square format.